 Combining INDEX & MATCH Functions in Excel

-Now we’ll know how to use INDEX & MATCH functions together as a function and what exactly this combined function returns as output.
+Now we’ll know how to use INDEX & MATCH functions together with examples as a function and what exactly this combined function returns as output.
 This combined INDEX-MATCH function is effective to find specific data from a large array.
-MATCH function here looks for the row & column positions of the input values & the INDEX function will simply return the output from the intersection of that row & column positions.
+The MATCH function here looks for the row & column positions of the input values & the INDEX function will simply return the output from the intersection of that row & column positions.

 Now, based on our dataset, we want to know the total selling price of the Lenovo brand in June.
 So, in Cell F18, type:

 Press Enter & you’ll find the result instantly.

 If you change the month & device name in F16 & F17 respectively, you’ll get the related result in F18 at once.

 Use of SUMIF with INDEX & MATCH Functions in Excel